esme-marie/sgweatherforecast/README.md

 - Dashboard automatically loads current day weather forecast for the next 4 days
 - Line chart shows high and low temperature forecast
 - Table displays weather forecast data
-- User can select earlier dates (depending on API data availability) and both line chart and table will automatically reflect data changes
+- User can select forecast start date (depending on API data availability) and both line chart and table will automatically reflect data changes
 - If there is no data available on selected date, a message to prompt user to select another date will appear

 ### Logout